amirh-far/amirh-far/README.md

 📚 Computer engineering student at University of Isfahan<br>

-🏢 Backend developer at AlmubdieunTech Company<br>
+🏢 AI Engineer and Researcher at Netflow-AI Company<br>

 ### 📫 Reach me on